seankross/the-unix-workbench/docs/05-Bash-Programming.md

 Functions are used for two primary purposes: *computing values* and *side effects*.
-In the `addseq` command in the previous section we provide the command with a sequence of numbers and then the command provides us with the sum of the sequence which is a value that we're iterested in.
+In the `addseq` command in the previous section we provide the command with a sequence of numbers and then the command provides us with the sum of the sequence which is a value that we're interested in.
 In this case we can see that `addseq` has computed a value based on a few input values.
-Many other commads,
+Many other commands,
 like `pwd` for example, return a value without affecting the state of the file on our computer.
-There are however fuctions like `mv` or `cp` which move and copy files on our computer.
+There are however functions like `mv` or `cp` which move and copy files on our computer.
 A side effect occurs whenever a function creates or changes files on our computer.
 These commands don't print any value if they succeed.